Click on session titles to expand for more detail

 How can museums bring learning to children wherever they are?

-This session explores creative mobile projects that make cultural learning fun, accessible, and community-led:
+This session explores a creative mobile project that make cultural learning fun, accessible, and community-led:

 Speakers: